realityexpander/How_to_program_from_ground_up/Hardware.md

      > - How a Transistor Works
      >   - https://www.youtube.com/watch?v=DXvAlwMAxiA

-     Excellent animation of physical electrical flow thru semiconductors and how LED's are made
+     Excellent animation of physical electrical flow through semiconductors and how LEDs are made
      > - Why It Was Almost Impossible to Make the Blue LED
      >   - https://www.youtube.com/watch?v=AF8d72mA41M&t=203

      Difference in behavior between Tubes and Transistors
-     > - Vacuum Tubes: Episode 2 - The Triode (Part 1)
+     > - Vacuum Tubes: Episode 2 — The Triode (Part 1)
      >   - https://www.youtube.com/watch?v=xurmZWLjW2g

    - The Transistor consists of three parts: